-Long before Henry Cavill put on the tights for Man of Steel and Batman v Superman: Dawn of Justice, he was very nearly cast as Kal-El in a different attempt to revitalize the Superman legend on the big screen.
+Long before Henry Cavill put on the tights for Man of Steel and Justice League, he was very nearly cast as Kal-El in a different attempt to revitalize the Superman legend on the big screen.
 In 2002 J.J.
-Abrams was enjoying some acclaim thanks to the Felicity and Alias TV shows, but he was still years removed from the career-changing Lost and Mission Impossible III.
-On July 26th, 2002 Abrams delivered the first draft of a screenplay titled simply "Superman."
-I've read both of Abrams' drafts of the project, and they're a lot of fun.
+Abrams was enjoying some acclaim thanks to the Felicity and Alias TV shows, but he was still years removed from the career-changing Lost and Mission Impossible III (let alone the Star Wars saga!).
+On July 26th, 2002 Abrams delivered the first draft of a screenplay titled simply “Superman.”
+I’ve read both of Abrams’ drafts of the project, and they’re a lot of fun.

 Abrams’ Superman was written in the wake of a series of failed attempts to bring the character back to the big-screen after Cannon Films’ disappointing (and low-budget) Superman IV: The Quest for Peace all the way back in 1987.
 During that time, the franchise had scripts written by writers as diverse as William Wisher, Dan Gilroy (who recently found acclaim with Nightcrawler), and, most famously, Kevin Smith, all of which dealt in some form or another with the “Death of Superman” storyline from the comics which had generated endless publicity and stellar sales between 1992-1993.
 Tim Burton was attached to direct for several years, and he developed the project for his intended Superman, Nicolas Cage, then at the peak of his blockbuster success in the wake of The Rock and Con Air.